-“We were sympathetic to the characteristics of the home — retaining beautiful features such as cornices, ceiling roses and large architraves — but incorporated a contemporary colour scheme and materials to help balance old and new,” explains Melissa.
+“We were sympathetic to the characteristics of the home — retaining beautiful features such as cornices, ceiling roses and large architraves.
+But we incorporated a contemporary colour scheme and materials to help balance old and new,” explains Melissa.

 Her clients just moved in this month and love how their new home looks, and we think you will too.
 Let’s take a look around!

 Related article: A modest extension to create a dream home: Visiting Dot’s House

 Related article: A colourful family home where artwork takes centre stage